-Under New Jersey law, every employment contract has an implied covenant of good faith and fair dealing.
-This means that even though it might not be explicitly stated in the contract itself, there is an implication that both parties
+Employment contracts are sometimes used to define the specific terms and conditions of the relationship between an employee and an employer.
+Under New Jersey law, every employment contract contains an implied covenant of good faith and fair dealing.
+This means that even though it might not be explicitly stated in the contract itself, there is an understanding that both parties

 - Then, the plaintiff must show that the other party acted in bad faith to deprive the plaintiff of some benefit defined in the contract.
 For instance, if an employee is entitled to pay for work already performed, but the employer, without just cause, refuses to pay, then the employer is likely acting in bad faith.

-Although different people may interpret the definition of “bad faith” in various ways, a few key factors are often considered when establishing a bad faith claim.
+Although no strict test clearly defines the point at which the covenant of good faith and fair dealing has been broken, courts often consider a few key factors when deciding a bad faith claim.
 These factors include the relative power possessed by each party in the relationship, the level of sophistication of each party, and each party’s reasonable expectations for the contract at the time it was formed.
 It is important to note that a finding of bad faith cannot be based on an accidental or honest mistake.
-Rather, bad faith requires intent to act unfairly or to deceive.
+Rather, bad faith requires a finding that one party intended to act unfairly or deceive the other.

-An experienced employment attorney can help you understand your rights and how to exercise them in the event that your employer has treated you unfairly.
-Conversely, since the law also requires that employees act in good faith with respect to an employment contract, it is important that you understand all the terms of any contract before binding yourself to it.
-It may contain provisions that limit your rights.
-By better understanding your rights, you will be able to make sure that you are treated fairly and do not mistakenly agree to contract terms that could have a negative impact on your future.
+An experienced employment attorney can help you understand your rights and how to exercise them if you believe your employer has treated you unfairly.
+Since the law also requires that employees act in good faith with respect to an employment contract, it is important that you understand all the terms of any contract before binding yourself to it; it may contain provisions that limit your rights.
+By consulting with an attorney before you enter into an employment contract, you can help ensure that you are treated fairly and that you do not mistakenly agree to contract terms that could have a negative impact on your future.